Skip to main content

 Initial Application

-Submit your application, including a 500-word pitch, resume, academic transcripts, and proof of citizenship.
+Submit your application.
+This includes 500-word pitch, resume, academic transcripts, and proof of citizenship.
+Applications close 13 April 2026

 2